May0110/healthcare-orgs-dev/README.md

 Different dialogs for searching health care organisations, GP-s or employees.

-NB! note, that the search is run against JSON files not the database.
-The files are located on the "/data" directory and can be refreshed from the website of [Estonian Health Board public registries](https://medre.tehik.ee/open-data).
+NB! note, that the search is run against XML files, not the Postgre database.
+The XML files are located on the "/data" directory and can be refreshed from the website of [Estonian Health Board public registries](https://medre.tehik.ee/open-data).

 ### Option '90' : create database tables